-How ironic that those who complain about others use of Reply to All also seem to be those who do not respect the privacy of their contacts by using the BCc: field!
+How ironic that those who complain about how others use Reply to All also seem to be those who do not respect the privacy of their contacts by using the BCc: field!

-If you can’t use the BCc: field or don’t know where it is, that is no reason or excuse to include all your contact addresses visibly in the To: field.
-If you cannot use BCc: for whatever reason then you need to send separate e-mails to each of your contacts in lieu of exposing their addresses to those they don’t know (if it isn’t worth your effort; the e-mail is not worth sending).
+If you do not use the BCc: field or don’t know where it is, that is no reason or excuse to include all your contact addresses visibly in the To: field.
+Don’t want to use the BCc?
+Then you need to send separate e-mails to each of your contacts in lieu of exposing their addresses to those they don’t know.
+If the message it isn’t worth that effort; the e-mail is not worth sending.

 You only use Reply to All when you are confident that “all” will be interested in the content of your response or need to be aware of what your reply contains.
-Because a list of names are in the To: field does not indicate their interest in your commentary or reply.
+Simply because a list of names are in the To: field does not indicate their interest in your reply or commentary.

-You do not use Reply to All to CYA, e-tattle, scold, correct or send nasty comments back to the Sender because you may not appreciate their actions when including you in their mailings.
+You do not use Reply to All to CYA, e-tattle, scold, correct or send nasty comments back to the Sender — even if it is to point out you do not appreciate being exposed to strangers.
 By acting in this manner you are no better than the person you feel the need to berate in front of their contacts.
 Show some decorum and only e-mail the Sender when you are not happy with either the content of their e-mail or their actions.

-- Senders: If you don’t want those you e-mail to use Reply to All, then use the BCc: field to list all your contact’s addresses so they are not seen by those who receive your message.
-If you for some reason can’t use BCc: or find it in your e-mail program or application, you then need to make the effort to send separate e-mails to each of your contacts.
-Then, if one of those folks hits Reply to All — it only goes to you.
+- Senders: If you don’t want those you e-mail to use Reply to All, then use the BCc: field to list all your contact addresses so they are not seen by those who receive your message.

-- Recipients: You don’t Reply to All if you do not know “all.”
+- Recipients: You do not Reply to All if you do not know “all.”
 Reply to the Sender only.
 And, please use your discretion as to what you feel everyone needs or wants to know.
 If you are not sure, only reply to the Sender.